Wednesday, February 28th, 2018

 28.02.2018 16:00 S 13°14.0993′ W 72°06.5704′ 3.803 masl.

-We wait for the mulis with the kitchen tent at bad weather, but with an amazing view.
+We wait for the mulis with the kitchen tent at bad weather.
+Finally they arrive.
+We wait until the tent is built up with an amazing view.
 We play shithead inbetween arrival and dinner.

 After dinner we play shithead again.
-This time we were smarter and put our sleeping stuff out before we go for dinner.
+This time we are smarter and put our sleeping stuff out before we go for dinner.

 The rented air matress: